MileHacker Logo

 Ticketing & Etiquette

-• Ticket Validation: Always validate your ticket or pass every time you board a bus.
+• Ticket Validation: Always validate your pass or pass every time you board a bus.
 Look for the small validation machine near the bus entrance.
-Failing to validate can result in a fine.
+Failing to validate might bring about a fine.

-• Yélo Card: A rechargeable card, similar to an Oyster card, is available for frequent users.
+• Yélo Card: A rechargeable card, similar to an Oyster card, is available to frequent users.
 While more typically used by residents, visitors staying for an extended period might find it convenient.

 • General Information: Purchase tickets or passes at Yélo agencies or ticket machines located at larger bus stops.